avocado-framework/avocado/docs/source/guides/user/chapters/configuring.rst

 .. code-block:: shell

-   $ avocado run --sysinfo off /bin/true
+   $ avocado run --disable-sysinfo /bin/true

-.. note:: Please keep in mind that sysinfo option will be a boolean command-line option soon.

 So, command-line options always will have the highest precedence during the configuration parsing.
 Use this if you would like to change some behavior on